alee0510/movie-app-projects-frontEnd/README.md

 ```

 ## Start
-it will run bot client and server-side
+it will run both client and server-side
 ```npm
 npm start
 ```